awsdocs/aws-doc-sdk-examples/gov2/cognito/README.md

 <!--custom.instructions.start-->
 <!--custom.instructions.end-->

-#### Hello Lambda
+#### Hello Amazon Cognito

-This example shows you how to get started using Lambda.
+This example shows you how to get started using Amazon Cognito.

 ```
 go run ./hello